elasticpath/MCPDemo/README.md

 The checkout uses the following Elastic Path SDK functions:

 - `checkoutApi()`: Converts cart to order with customer information
+- `paymentSetup()`: Processes payment using manual gateway to mark order as paid
 - `getCartId()`: Retrieves current cart ID for checkout process

 ### Customization